High order universal portfolios: High order universal portfolios (HOUP): definition and notations

-i.e. the allocation is a weighted average of $w\in \Scal_k$ with weights proportional to the performances $\Vcal(w)_t$ up to time $t$. \end{definition}
+i.e. the allocation is a weighted average of $w\in \Scal_K$ with weights proportional to the performances $\Vcal(w)_t$ up to time $t$. \end{definition}

 For convenience, we denote $UP^1$ the universal portfolio thus defined and in particular $UP^1_t$ will be its value at time $t$.
-Note that the construction of $UP^1$ does not requires any forward information on the market $\Mcal$ and can be realized on the fly as time advances. \begin{definition}[high order universal portfolios - HOUP] Let $\Mcal$ be a market and denote $UP(\Mcal)$ its universal portfolio.
+Note that the construction of $UP^1$ does not requires any forward information on the market $\Mcal$ and can be realized on the fly as time advances.
+In particular one uses $f_1$ to compute $u_1$ and $f_2$ to compute $u_2$ and so on.
+The gains of the portfolio itself result from data $f_1$ applied to allocation $u_0$ and data $f_2$ applied to allocation $u_1$ and so on. \begin{definition}[high order universal portfolios - HOUP] Let $\Mcal$ be a market and denote $UP(\Mcal)$ its universal portfolio.
 Then order $\ell \ge 1$ universal portfolios of the market $\Mcal$ are denoted $UP^{\ell}$ and defined recursively by~:

-\end{definition} \begin{remark} It was shown in \cite{cover91} that the value $UP^1_t$ of the universal portfolio is the average of the values of all possible CRPs~:
+\end{definition} \begin{remark} It can be proved from \eqref{eq:up_as_average} and was documented in in \cite{cover91} that the value $UP^1_t$ of the universal portfolio is the average of the values of all possible CRPs~:

-This property is the basis of its asymptotic performance because any $CRP(w^\star)$ that is optimal in hindsight belongs to the set and will end up imposing its growth rate to all other members of the average above.
+This property is the basis of its asymptotic performance because any $CRP(w^\star)$ that is optimal in hindsight (i.e., $CRP(w^\star)$=BCRP) corresponds to some $\Vcal(w)$ with $w\in \Scal_K$ and will end up imposing its growth rate to all other members of the average above.
+In fact as put by \cite{li_moving_avg_portf_2015} the UP operates as a Fund of Funds (FoF), each elementary fund corresponding to a $CRP(w)$ strategy.
+In such a view, the $CRP(w^\star$) is already a member of the UP portfolio, so the FOF will benefit from its gains.
 Since we are enlarging the market at any step, any $UP^\ell$ will keep the same property of optimality (this can be formalized mathematically).
 In particular, since $UP^1$ is in the market used to obtain $UP^2$ we expect that the performance of $UP^2$ is at least as good as that of $UP^1$ and in general we expect the performance to improve when $\ell$ increases.
 This theoretical point will be checked empirically in section~\ref{sec:numerical}. \end{remark}